John-Abbott-College/4A8-Notes/12_coding_standards.md

 # Coding Standards

 Styles can differ (see below).
 In a professional setting it is best to adapt to the established standards.
-If you have insights or a perspectove that could be helpful, you can respectfully share it and try to change the standard!
+If you have insights or a perspective that could be helpful, you can respectfully share it and try to change the standard!

 ## Warning!